databendlabs/databend-docs/docs/en/guides/10-deploy/02-expanding-to-a-databend-cluster.md

 After deploying Databend, you might need to learn about the following topics:

-- [Manage Settings](/sql/sql-reference/manage-settings): Optimize Databend for your needs.
 - [Load & Unload Data](/guides/load-data): Manage data import/export in Databend.
 - [Visualize](/guides/visualize): Integrate Databend with visualization tools for insights.